kemsky/creality-k1-max-xy-rails-mod/README.md

 Also, it uses POWGE 7.7 mm belt and corresponding idler pulleys, but you can use 6 mm belt with stock idlers if you add washers to compensate size differences (POWGE idlers have 10.4 mm height, [washers 0.2mm (Affiliate)](https://s.click.aliexpress.com/e/_Dn3ZZa3), [washers 0.3mm (Affiliate)](https://s.click.aliexpress.com/e/_DEptgHN)).

+**You must replace motor pulleys, 7.7mm belt does not fit stock pulleys.**

+I replaced stock motor pulleys with 20T pulleys for 15mm belt (`rotation_distance` needs to be adjusted `printer.cfg`).
+You will need a bearing puller to do that (some people use printed pullers), you have to be careful to avoid damage to motor shafts.
+If pulleys sit too tight you can use dremel and make cuts to relax pulleys.

 **You must use camera mount from this mod, it is 8mm lower than original.**

 **This mod changes print area depending on options you select, beware.**